MT1218/MT1218.github.io/content/post/ENGG3000-Bridge-2025/index.md

 ![Demonstration Image](images/demonstration.jpeg)

-All the source code for this project, that is referenced in this post, can be found in these two repositories (totally has a descriptive commit messages):
+All the source code for this project, that is referenced in this post, can be found in these two repositories (totally has descriptive commit messages):

 [ESP32 Bridge Controller Source Code](https://github.com/MT1218/ENGG3000-ESP32)